Ecosantos/Ecosantos/README.md

 Up to that, I’m a coffee seeker (a.k.a coffee addiction :coffee:), beer taster, and an MPB (Brazilian Popular Music) lover.

-Here you will probably find some projects that I'm developing, nothing too fancy but I hope something is interesting to you.
+There is nothing too fancy here but I hope there is something of your intrest.
 Let's build something together, send me your thoughts about the project you liked most and I'll problably be in touch soon.

 Cheers! 🌱